Five Elements of Taoism: What Your Element Reveals

 - 8 or 9 → Earth

-One catch: the Chinese year starts at Lunar New Year (late January or early February).
-If you were born before that date, use the previous year's digit.
+One catch: the Chinese year starts at Lunar New Year, usually late January or early February.
+If you were born before that date, use the previous year's last digit.

 Image Source: pexels